soup6020/nix-configuration/README.md

-Welcome to my (shitty) Nix configuration!
+Welcome to my Nix configuration!

 Here's a handy guide:

-common: stuff that's shared by multiple machines
+modules/common: stuff that's shared by multiple machines

-pkgs: package collections, currently a mess

 hosts: configurations for individual machines

-modules: individual services, sets of packages, fonts, just about anything that may be reused
+modules/etc: individual services, sets of packages, fonts, just about anything that may be reused

-home: home manager configuration I may or may not use
+modules/pkgs: package collections, kind of a shitshow

 To deploy certain outputs: